 - Sexual Orientation

-Your employer has a duty to stop any kind of harassment at work.
-If you believe that you have been a victim of harassment at work or at a work related event then you should seek advice from Fishers Dewes’ employment solicitors as soon as possible.
+Your employer has a duty to stop any kind of bullying or harassment at work.
+If you believe that you have been a victim of workplace bullying (including at work-related events), you should seek advice from an employment solicitor as soon as possible.

-There are many forms of harassment, it can include things such as:
+There are many forms of workplace bullying, including: